Skip to main content

 To understand how they are different, it’s best to start with how C-corps and S-corps are similar.

 Both C-corps and S-corps carry a limited personal liability shield for owners.
 This is because corporations are separate entities from their owners.
-This is also why sole proprietors, who are viewed as the same entity as their business, cannot apply for C-corp or S-corp status.
+Their personal assets are protected from business debts and lawsuits.

-The biggest difference between C-corps and S-corps is how they are taxed.
+The biggest difference between C-corps and S-corps is how they are taxed and set up.

 C-corps are subject to double taxation.
 Here, a company’s profits are taxed first at the corporate level and again at the personal income level.
 This means that any profits (or dividends) allotted to shareholders can be taxed again on their personal income tax returns.

-On the other hand, S-corps avoid double taxation.
-As an S-corp, any profits or losses pass through the company to the shareholders, who are then taxed at their personal income level.
+On the other hand, there are tax advantages for S-corps because they avoid double taxation.
+With an S corporation status, any profits or losses pass through the company to the shareholders, who are then taxed at their personal income tax rate.

 These subtle differences can make it difficult for small business owners to decide which structure is best.
-It's best to weigh the pro and cons of each against your business's structure and goals.
+It’s best to weigh the pros and cons of each against your business’s structure and goals.

 C-corps are the default tax designation for corporations.
 Thus, they are easier to form than S-corps.
-If a company files articles of incorporation in their state, the Internal Revenue Service (IRS) will recognize them as a C-corporation unless the company elects otherwise.
+If a company files articles of incorporation in its state, the Internal Revenue Service (IRS) will recognize it as a C-corporation unless the company elects otherwise.
 There is no limit to the number of shareholders a C-corp can have.

-To shift their status to an S-corps, companies must fill out IRS Form 2553.
+To shift their status to an S-corp, companies must fill out IRS Form 2553.
 Businesses can make this change any time so long as they meet the requirements.
-Note that the criteria for filing as an S-corps are more strict.
+Note that the criteria for filing as an S-corp are more strict.
 A company seeking S-corp status must:

 • Have no more than 100 shareholders